MoezV/oNTORRA/README.md

 Valliani, Moez.
 2022. oNTORRA: oligoNucleoTide Odds Ratio (Relative Abundance) compositional bias analysis, version 0.1.10-R. https://github.com/MoezV/oNTORRA.
 Date accessed: [date you obtained this repo]
 ```

+It is highly recommended you use a [Referencing Software](https://en.wikipedia.org/wiki/Reference_software) if you are writing a manuscript as it makes the citation process much easier.

 RIS citation
 ```
 TY  - COMP